-I associate the Christmas season with good food, heartwarming music and the warmth of friends and family.
+I associate the Christmas season with good food, heartwarming music and the company of friends and family.
 I can help you out with the food part but I leave the rest for you.
 Please check out holiday dishes from my earlier blogs, hope you can find one for your holiday dinner: festive salad, mouth-watering meat, fabulous vegetarian and tasty vegan dishes.
 Enjoy!

 This delicious dish uses this forgotten vegetable, celeriac.
 The sweet and bitter celeriac is the perfect vegetable to eat as we enter the colder months.
 It can also nicely offset the heavier dishes that we eat during the holidays.
 The celeriac along with the potatoes are cooked in a stock and are infused with thyme and bay leaves.
 Serve with cream and some croutons or hazelnuts on the top.
 Enjoy!

 1 medium onion

 2 large garlic cloves

 1 tsp dried or 2 tsp fresh thyme